Skip to content

 For comprehensive instructions on downloading and importing network OS images, see the ContainerLab Getting Started Guide.

-Free Downloadable Images: - Arista vEOS-lab - Available from Arista's website - Nokia SR Linux - Available from Nokia's website - Juniper vQFX (optional) - Available from Juniper's website
+Free Downloadable Images: - Arista cEOS-lab - Available from Arista's website

 ⚠️ Licensing applies.
 Obtain images legally from vendor websites.